dalong0514/ITstudy/003专栏汇总/2021009斯坦福的Programming-Methodology/CS106A-Programming-Methodology0201.md

 Student: Is all of this syntax in the course reader?

-Instructor (Mehran Sahami):It's all in the course reader, yeah.
+Instructor (Mehran Sahami): It's all in the course reader, yeah.
 Yeah, so you don't need to worry about – if you want to take notes, that's great, but it's all kind of in the course reader if you want to follow along.
 So you can do something any number of times that you want, right, and it'll just count up.
 So this could be, like, if you wanted to, you could say, "Hey, turn left six times," and that's still the equivalent of turn right.

 Or we can do the equivalent of snooze, which is that.
 Right, so basically what does snooze do?
 Nothing.
 You just sit there, and you spin around a few times, and you're kind of like in the same spot, facing the same direction when you were done.
 Okay, but anytime you want to do something some number of times, you can actually do it using this for construct.